cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-settings.md

 #### Reset Two-Factor Authentication

-We don't recommend turning off 2FA on your account by removing all 2FA devices.
-However, you may need to do it when:
+We don't recommend turning off 2FA on your account.
+However, you may need to reset your 2FA methods when:

-- You believe your [account was compromised](/platform-deep-dive/cobalt-account/account-recovery/#account-was-compromised)—and you still have access to your authenticator.
+- You believe your [account was compromised](/platform-deep-dive/cobalt-account/account-recovery/#account-was-compromised)—and you still have access to one of your authenticators.
-- One of your authenticator devices was lost or stolen.
+- Your authenticator device was lost or stolen.

+You can remove your current 2FA devices and add new ones for added security.

 To remove a 2FA device: